How To Clean A Safety Razor For A Clean Shave & Clean Planet

 That’s why we consider them a zero waste kit staple.

-Safety razors (also known as double edge razors or DE’s for short) are plastic-free, all-metal razors.
+Safety razors like these women’s reusable razors (also known as double edge razors or DE’s for short) are plastic-free, all-metal razors.
 They’re usually made from stainless steel or chrome, though you can find fancier materials like rose gold.

 With a safety razor, you swap out the old blade for a new one, but the handle and head remain in use indefinitely.